 Through these SEC filings, readers can follow how AIG formally communicates material developments in its insurance operations, capital management and governance framework.
 On Stock Titan, AI-powered tools can help summarize lengthy filings, highlight sections related to financial performance, by-law changes and executive arrangements, and make it easier to identify information relevant to property and casualty insurance activities and corporate oversight at AIG.

-Each DSU will be settled in one share of AIG common stock on the last trading day of the month in which the director’s Board service ends, unless the director elects to defer the vesting date.
-After these transactions, the director beneficially owns 44,127 DSUs tied to AIG common stock.
+Each DSU will be settled in one share of AIG common stock on the last trading day of the month in which his Board service ends, unless he has elected to defer the vesting date.
+This is a routine, non-cash compensation accrual rather than an open-market stock purchase or sale.

-Following this accrual, the director beneficially owns 3,613 DSUs.
-Each DSU will be settled in one share of AIG common stock on the last trading day of the month in which the director’s board service ends, unless the director has elected to defer the vesting date.
+Following this grant, Cole directly holds 16,723 DSUs.
+According to the terms, all DSUs will be settled in shares of AIG common stock on a 1-to-1 basis on the last trading day of the month in which his Board service ends, unless he elects to further defer the vesting date.